gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 ----------------
 Prescriptive Bid Analysis

 Effective contract auditing must be backed by a compliance monitoring mechanism.
-As per procurement community Suppliers know that contracts are difficult to verify and would be helpful to have something to auto detect non-compliance and highlight.
-Accenture created Contract compliance analytics which are powered by text analytics.
+As per procurement community Suppliers know that contracts are difficult to verify and would be helpful to have something to auto detect non-compliance and highlight.  created Contract compliance analytics which are powered by text analytics.
 Compliance Analysis that is compliant vs non-compliant transactions were done and the initial analysis showed the items that can be acted upon.
 Therefore, prioritization by Value at Risk, higher vs lower, favourable vs unfavourable is used to filter the critical ones and minimize the potential cost of non-compliant transactions.

 --------------------
 ASSEMBLY ROBOTS